Dr. Carlos Lopes Pereira – Mozambique – Winner of the Prince William Award for Conservation in Africa 2019 #ForAllTheyDo

 Wildlife if important for everybody.
 If we are able to help communities close to conservation areas understand the integral role that wildlife plays in maintaining ecosystems, then I think we can slowly change their perceptions of wildlife and nature.

-Dr. Carlos Lopes Pereira is a passionate and dedicated conservation leader widely regarded as the face of conservation in Mozambique.
-Over the past 40 years he has had immeasurable impact in laying the foundations for protecting Mozambique’s natural resources, as well as building the institutional capacity to fight wildlife crime.
+Over the past 40 years Dr Carlos Pereira’s leadership and dedication has had immeasurable impact in laying the foundations for protecting Mozambique’s natural resources, as well as building the institutional capacity to fight wildlife crime.

-Although he currently serves as Director of Law Enforcement and Anti-poaching at Mozambique’s National Administration of Conservation Areas (ANAC), his background is in veterinary medicine.
-He is thus responsible for training a large cohort of Mozambique’s veterinarians and biologists, many of whom now work for ANAC.
+He currently serves as Director of Law Enforcement and Anti-poaching at Mozambique’s National Administration of Conservation Areas (ANAC) but his background is in veterinary medicine.
+He is responsible for training a large cohort of Mozambique’s veterinarians and biologists.

-He has also been instrumental in strengthening Mozambique’s wildlife laws to ensure harsher sentences for wildlife crime perpetrators, which has re-invigorated wildlife protection teams across the country, especially rangers previously demoralised by low conviction rates.
+Carlos has also been instrumental in strengthening Mozambique’s wildlife laws to ensure harsher sentences, re-invigorating wildlife protection teams previously demoralised by low conviction rates.

-Perhaps one of his greatest impacts has been improving and facilitating trans- boundary collaboration between South Africa and Mozambique, especially with the Kruger National Park.
-There is now a seamless hand-over of wildlife crime perpetrators, making the border an interface of collaboration where it was once a barrier.
+Perhaps one of his greatest impacts has been facilitating collaboration with neighbouring South Africa.
+There is now a seamless hand-over of wildlife criminals, making the border an interface of collaboration, instead of a barrier.